MystenLabs/narwhal/Docker/README.md

 a cluster for `4 nodes` by doing the necessary setup for `primary` and `worker` nodes.
 Each `primary` node will be connected to `1 worker` node.

-The logs for each authority (primary & worker) can be found on the logs folder under the corresponding authority folder.
+The logs for each validator (primary & worker) can be found on the logs folder under the corresponding validator folder.

 The `logs` folder will be created once the node is bootstrapped via docker-compose.
-For example, for the primary node of the authority-0, the logs will be found under the folder [logs](authorities/authority-0/logs) and with the name `log-primary.txt`.
+For example, for the primary node of the validator-0, the logs will be found under the folder [logs](validators/validator-0/logs) and with the name `log-primary.txt`.
 To monitor the logging of a node in real time you can just do something like:
 ```
-$ tail -f authorities/authority-0/logs/log-primary.txt
+$ tail -f validators/validator-0/logs/log-primary.txt
 ```

-By default, the development version of the Narwhal node will be compiled when the Docker image is being built.
+By default, the production (release) version of the Narwhal node will be compiled when the Docker image is being built.
-To build the Docker image with the production version of it - which will contain all the Rust optimisations, you can run the docker-compose command as:
+To build the Docker image with the development version of it, which will lead to smaller compile times and smaller binary (and image) size, you can run the docker-compose command as:
 ```
-docker-compose build --build-arg BUILD_MODE=--release
+$ docker-compose build --build-arg BUILD_MODE=debug

 # and then run as

-docker-compose up
+$ docker-compose up
 ```

-**Warning:** by default each authority's directory will be cleaned up between docker-compose runs when each node bootstraps.
+**Warning:** by default each validator's directory will be cleaned up between docker-compose runs when each node bootstraps.
 To preserve those between runs please see the usage of the environment variable `CLEANUP_DISABLED` on the [section](#docker-compose-configuration) bellow.